BOSGII/CS319-term-project/README.md

 - See the Grade of Summer Internship I/II

 Coordinator Features:
+- See the student list with their status
 - See and evaluate (accept/reject) the students' selected companies
 - See and evaluate the student reports (Download the draft and Upload the version with feedback)

 Instructor/Grader Features:
+- See the assigned student list
 - See and evaluate the student reports (Download the draft and Upload the version with feedback)